 However, fixing a disputed fact, like who might be at fault for causing the accident, is significantly more challenging.
 Often, the police are unwilling to amend a report due to an objection.
-However, you can add an addendum to the accident report by including your statement of what happened through your eyes or ask eyewitnesses who did not provide an official account to at their statement.
-An attorney working on your behalf can help you speak with the police to amend the official report that could help strengthen your case when it is time to receive benefits, file a compensation lawsuit, or take your case to trial.
+However, you can add an addendum to the accident report by including your statement of what happened or ask eyewitnesses who did not provide an official account to add their statement.
+An attorney working on your behalf can help you speak with the police to amend the official report, file a lawsuit, or take your case to trial.

 Official Traffic Laws

 Every driver and motorcycle rider must obey vehicle code (state traffic laws) to ensure safety when sharing the roadway with others.
 An attorney working on your behalf can use these codes to support your legal argument that the other driver was responsible for causing the accident.
 Your lawyer will likely build a case showing that the other motorist did not follow the “Rules of the Road.”
 This legal strategy can place you in a better position to negotiate a settlement with the other driver's insurance company.

 As an example, your lawyer might allege that the other driver failed to yield the right-of-way to you while they were merging which led to the motorcycle crash.
 This allegation could be verified by your investigator's findings at the accident scene that reveals skid marks as to where the vehicles were at the time of the accident.

 I was Rear-Ended, how can I be at Fault?

 Your injuries might have been so severe that you were unable to give your account of what happened at the accident scene.
 The police might have heard only one side of the story as to how the crash occurred.